 While a large portion of the fleet was destroyed, it is estimated that the Kamians retained anywhere from sixty to seventy percent of their capitol fleet and at leaft half of their support fleet.
-Ostensibly, these ships were to be used for civilian concerns as the economy recovered, unofficially it is know that they retained a very sizeable millitary force.
+Ostensibly, these ships were to be used for civilian concerns as the economy recovered, unofficially it is known that they retained a very sizable military force.

 Occupation Forces Return

-The Kamians were pushing to have the entire re-settlement delayed by as much as a generation, and the Alliance forces were pushing to allow some Kamians to re-settle on formerly unoccpied plants, or to even grant them temporary stay on worlds where they held a majority.
-The Foundation, however, was adamant, and refused to slow the repatriation of Kamians unless a surrender were formalized.
+The Kamians were pushing to have the entire re-settlement delayed by as much as a generation, and the Alliance forces were pushing to allow some Kamians to re-settle on formerly unoccupied planets, or even grant them temporary stay on worlds where they held a majority.
+The Foundation refused to slow the repatriation of Kamians unless a surrender were formalized.
 Under the Foundation's plan, all Kamians would be returned to Kamian soil inside of a year.